kellywaldro/macron-agenda/README.md

 ## The Data

 In elysee_scrape.ipynb I scrape every official event that is listed on the [official Elysée Agenda](https://www.elysee.fr/agenda) since May 2017, using BeautifulSoup.
-The output is saved to **agenda.csv**.
+The output is saved to **elysée.csv**.

 ## Analysis